heyitssidd/heyitssidd/README.md

 - 👀 I’m interested in Data Analysis oriented Projects
 - 🌱 I’m currently learning Python, SQL !
 - 💞️ I’m looking to collaborate on maybe some Real - world proojects !
-- 📫 How to reach me just drop a code..
+- 📫 How to reach me ?... just drop a code ☺☺

 <!---
 heyitssidd/heyitssidd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.